nordbynick/FinTech_Project2_2021/README.md

 > 3) Column with binary classification "1" for stocks that went up, and "0" for stocks that went down

-Training & Testing Our Model:
+Training & Testing Our Model (update):

 > We will tryi a variety of ML models, focused around classifaction models & models that evaluate binary outcomes (did the stock go up or down, and how are these movements correlated to NLP data & sentiment)